 SECOND. students observed how members of the public interacted with the displays, modifying it when needed.
 Then, they added an AR component to the display, with the goal of enriching the overall user experience.

-This work was presented at MRU’s Celebrate!
+Also presented at MRU’s Celebrate!
 Conference 2019 by Courtney Clarkson, Milena Radzikowska, and Lucy Randal.